tripitakit/pumbaa/README.md

 ~~~

 GET:
-- /:collection			: find all documents of collection docs
+- /:collection			: find all documents of named collection
-- /:collection/:id		: find one by :id
+- /:collection/:id		: find one by :id in the named collection

 POST
-- /:collection			: insert a document to collection docs
+- /:collection			: insert a document in a named collection

 PUT
-- /:collection/:id		: update the document identified by :id
+- /:collection/:id		: update the document identified by :id in the named collection

 DELETE
-- /:collection/:id		: delete the document identified by :id
+- /:collection/:id		: delete the document identified by :id from the named collection

 ##Public pumbaa instance##